solliancenet/microsoft-postgresql-developer-guide/11_03_Setup/00_Template_Deployment_Instructions.md

 > NOTE:  Because of some automation account mapping settings, these templates are designed to only be deployed to `eastus2`, `eastus`, `southcentralus`, `westcentralus`, `westus2`, `westus`, `northcentralus`

+### Verify capacity

+Be sure to validate that your subscription can deploy resources in the target region.
+In some cases, the template will not create all resources if you have not enabled them.
+Reference [Resolve capacity errors for Azure Database for PostgreSQL Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-resolve-capacity-errors?tabs=portal).

 ## Deploy the ARM Template

 1. There are two ARM templates provided with the whitepaper.